ConorWilliams/libfork/BUILDING.md

-# Building libfork
+# Building with libfork

 ## Pre-requisites

 ### Dependencies

 Outside of a compiler, libfork has no required dependencies.
-However, libfork can use some optional dependencies to enable additional features, the tests/benchmarks/docs have their own dependencies and, developer's lint targets need some additional.
+However, libfork can use some optional dependencies to enable additional features, the tests/benchmarks/docs have their own dependencies and, the developer's lint and miscellaneous targets need a few additional dependencies.
 A complete list of libfork's dependencies are as follows:

 <!-- TODO: test with a fresh wsl ubuntu -->